 Visit our course webpage by going to Moodle.
 You can get to Moodle by the following instructions: Go to the Springfield College's main website (www.springfield.edu) and log in to PrideNET.
 Then click on the "Moodle" tab at the top of the screen and follow the onscreen instructions.

 Our Moodle course webpage is where you can find the syllabus and other handouts during the semester.
 Office hours, homework assignment details, and helpful links will also be posted on Moodle.
 Moodle will occasionally have important messages, homework hints, and other course-related information.
 So you should visit Moodle on a daily basis.

-LOOSE-LEAF HOMEWORK:
+HOMEWORK:

-There will be loose-leaf homework assignments for many of the sections we cover from the textbook.
-Most of the exercises will be odd numbered, so their answers will be in the book's appendix.
-When working on an exercise, do NOT look at the answer right away!
-Try to solve it first.
-This will be the best way to prepare yourself for the environment of an in-class quiz or exam (where you won't have the luxury of "looking in the 'back' of the book").
-A handful of exercises will be even numbered.
-The answers (and the worked-out steps, time permitting) to these exercises will be posted after that assignment's due date.
+There will be a homework assignment for many of the sections we cover from the textbook.
+The answers (and worked-out steps, time permitting) to these exercises will be posted after that assignment's due date.
 So please hand in homework on time!
-Once the answers to the even numbered exercises have been posted, submissions for that homework assignment will no longer be accepted.
-On all loose-leaf homework assignments, you must show all of your work for each problem, not just the answers.
+Once the answers have been posted, submissions for that homework assignment will no longer be accepted.
+On all assignments, you must show all of your work for each problem, not just the answers.